 Several law enforcement experts are surprised that the investigation has come to a grinding halt, given the fact that there were multiple witnesses to the execution-style shooting, several of whom had close ties to Jam Master Jay.

 “That's the thing: there are witnesses,” said Parker.
-“But people have gone on with their lives and they don't feel run_dmc-1683like getting involved with this anymore.
+“But people have gone on with their lives and they don't feel like getting involved with this anymore.
 Some of them have moved up in the music industry and they don't want to go through the innuendo, the negativity in the press.”

 The former NYPD officer says he also has firsthand knowledge that several witnesses were turned off by the hard-charging attitude taken by the detectives who interviewed them in the days after the murder.
 “I think the police alienated them somewhat.
 They came in too hard on them.
 But then again, that's just the way we act as cops sometimes.”